 Brittney Griner, Women’s Basketball

-The Phoenix Mercury superstar and WNBA champion is competing in her third Olympics after winning golds in 2016 and 2021.
+The Phoenix Mercury superstar and WNBA champion competed in her third Olympics, winning a third straight gold while averaging 7.3 points and 4.2 rebounds.

 After about a year spent detained in a Russian penal colony in 2022, the Paris Olympics marks Griner’s first games overseas since playing for UMMC Ekaterinburg before her arrest over possession of hashish oil at an airport in Moscow.